EU Digital Product Passport (DPP) regulation

 Over the past decade, the focus on environmental issues has grown exponentially, resulting in various global commitments initiatives aimed at transforming current institutional, economic, financial models.

 The EU Digital Product Passport (DPP) is set to transform how product information is tracked, shared, utilised across industries.
-As part of the Ecodesign for Sustainable Products Regulation (ESPR), the DPP will be a game-changer for businesses dealing with electronics, textiles, batteries, more.
+As part of the Ecodesign for Sustainable Products Regulation (ESPR), the DPP will be a game-changer for businesses dealing with electronics, textiles, batteries, and more.

 This training will help you understand how to prepare, comply, leverage the DPP for competitive advantage.